Shares reach record high, oil tops $60 a barrel

 “That’s a big call, given full employment is 4.1%, but one that will sit well with the market at a time when the vaccination program is being rolled out efficiently in a number of countries,” said Chris Weston, Melbourne-based chief strategist at Pepperstone.

+Data showed German industry avoided a contraction in December.
+Despite coronavirus lockdowns at home and abroad, demand from China helped export-oriented manufacturers in Europe’s largest economy weather the COVID-19 pandemic.

-The risk-sensitive Australian dollar eased from a one-week high to $0.7675 while South Africa’s rand fell nearly 0.5% after its vaccine troubles.
+The risk-sensitive Australian dollar eased from a one-week high to $0.7655 while South Africa’s rand fell nearly 0.5% after its AstraZeneca vaccine troubles.

 Additional reporting by Swati Pandey in Sydney, editing by Larry King